amplience/dc-demostore-core/README.md

 This section assumes you are already an Amplience partner, customer, or internal Amplience team member with access to the Amplience Support Center.
 IF the answer to any one of these is yes, [go here for instructions on requesting a Demo Store Environment](docs/DemoEnvironmentRequest.md)

 If you already have a Dynamic Content and Dynamic Media instance, you can skip to the [next step](#fork--deploy-dc-demostore-core).

+## Requesting an Algolia Account (Optional)

+This application can also automate Blog content into Algolia to be searchable and retrieved dynamically.
+This is not mandatory and the application will fall back to blogs being surfaced by the Amplience Filter API if you do not wish to use Algolia.

+If you do wish to include Algolia, you will need access to an account

+-   Amplience Advanced Content Search
+-   If you already have an Algolia account directly, then you can use that account.
+-   Sign up for a free trial on [Algolia's website](https://www.algolia.com).

+You will need your:

+-   Application ID
+-   Write Key
+-   Search Key

+When automating in adding an environment via the demostore-cli, you have the option to supply Algolia credentials.
+If they are available then indexes, records and your configuration for the demostore app will be automated as part of this.

 ## Fork & Deploy `dc-demostore-core`